lov3wires/lov3wires/README.md

 ⿻     **NATIONALITY**  ~~  :P  ~~  :  Asian / European

 ⿻     **BYI**  ~~  !!!  ~~  :  I may be a sensitive person at times but ill deal over it .
 I **LOVE** making new friends!! . **INTROVERT** at frist but will open up to you easily if comfortable .
 May be semi/non verbal at times . . **I AM** medic from tf2 .
 I am bilingual  — English , dutch , tagalog and spanish !
-My birthday is on August 1st ^_^ ,, will only tell age if very close and comfortable.
+My birthday is on August 1st ^_^ ,, attachment clingy issues is a hazard so please tell me if you dont like it.

 ⿻     **FANDOMS**  ~~  <333  ~~  :  **team fortress  2** , no im not a human , nocturnals , deltarune , guts and blackpowder , **emesis blue** , **dont join team red** , dispatch , hannibal , epic the musical , hamilton , **freak fortress 2** , stanley parable ,  **serverblight** , etc .